Vasil Delov: Biography

 At the beginning of the Second Balkan War, he commanded the 11th Infantry Division, and towards the end, in the Battle of Kresna Gorge, he was at the head of the Western Rhodope Detachment.
 From October 1914 he was dismissed from active service and passed into the reserves on his own.

 During World War I, he was Head of Divisional tenth Aegean Region, General Orders in the War Department and Head of the 2nd divisional area (1918).
 He resigned in 1919.
 He settled with his family in Plovdiv.

 Writing his memoirs in 1936, Delov noted:

-It is important to note that during the Balkan War of 1912/1913 and during the European War, during the occupation of Macedonia by our troops, Macedonia had to declare itself autonomy and no one could oppose it.
+during the Balkan War of 1912/1913 and during the European War, during the occupation of Macedonia by our troops, Macedonia had to declare itself autonomy and no one could oppose it.
 In 1913, our declaration of the Allied War at the suggestion of Austria in order to disintegrate the Balkan Union was a great mistake, because against us declared: Turkey, which occupied Thrace and Edirne, Romania, Serbia, Greece and Montenegro.